 Common Assessment Questions

 Assessing learning targets along the way can be a great way to track/record a students progress overtime.
-Adding Learning Targets geared towards Behavior and habits can be a way to assess non-content work.
-Likewise, feedback and grades can be provided as comments on Evidence per student.
+Adding Learning Targets geared towards behavior and habits can be a way to assess non-content work.
+Likewise, feedback and grades can be provided as comments on Evidence submissions per student.

 See the related Rubrics in Headrush article